Daveonwave/gym4ReaL/docs/wds.md

 # WDSEnv

 This document describes the `WDSEnv` environment available in the `Gym4ReaL` library addressing a water management problem within a water distribution system adopting reinforcement learning (RL) techniques.
-This environment is built on [Epynet](https://github.com/Vitens/epynet), a Python wrapper of the [Epanet](https://www.epa.gov/water-research/epanet) hydraulic simulator, and the OpenAI [Gymnasium](https://gymnasium.farama.org) interface, enabling efficient training and evaluation of RL agents.
+This environment is built on [Epynet](https://github.com/Vitens/epynet), a Python wrapper of the [Epanet](https://www.epa.gov/water-research/epanet) hydraulic simulator, and the [Gymnasium](https://gymnasium.farama.org) interface, enabling efficient training and evaluation of RL agents.

 ## Overview